When it comes to feeding, baby bottles with milk or formula are your best friend!

 Best for Breast Pump Parts

-If you don’t need a dish soap that also works on standard kitchenware, then this is a great pick-up.
+This is a great pick-up if you don’t need a dish soap that also works on standard kitchenware.

 This breast milk soap is specifically formulated to clean any milk formula on breast pumps and breast pump components.
 It works great at dealing with any milk residue on baby bottles too.